Bearbobs/matlab-cloudcomputing/README.md

 # Matlab-CloudComputing

-The project aims at deploying APIs for sensor data acquisition of smart grid and then processing it in the cloud for real-time monitoring.
+The project aims at deploying APIs for sensor data acquisition of smart grid and then processing it in the cloud for real-time monitoring

 ## Setup